devraza/vaporise/README.md

 # Vaporise
 Vaporise (`vpr`) is a simple, featureful, fast, and memory-safe alternative to the common `rm`, written in pure Rust.

-> This project is relatively stable, and most of what I had planned in terms of features have been done.
+> This project is relatively stable, and most of what I have planned in terms of features have been done.

 ## Installation